Unleash/unleash-android-proxy-sdk/README.md

 #### Step 3a: Unleash Context

 The important properties to configure on the context are
-* Appname - In case you use strategies that depend on which app
 * UserId - GradualRolloutStrategies often use this to decide stickiness when assigning which group of users the user end up in
 * SessionId - GradualRolloutStrategies often use this to decide stickiness